knuthaug/blog.knuthaugen.no/_posts/2012-11-15-rapid-java-deployment.md

 update-dev dev0 appname:branch-foo:21451a
 # to clone repo for appname, and build revision 21451a of branch
 # branch-name.
 This is then copied to git repo, and deployment
-# script fetches it from there. if revision is omitted, you get HEAD.
+# script fetches it from there. if revision is omitted, you get HEAD (no pun intended).

 {% endhighlight %}